nextcloud/appstore/docs/prodinstall.rst

     # RELEASE_DOWNLOAD_ROOT = '/other/tmp'

     # Only set if you want a different log location than the one in the main directory
+    # Make sure that this appears above the first use
     # LOG_FILE = '/path/to/appstore/appstore.log'

     # minimum number of comments to calculate a rating